 Picking the appropriate pricing plan for your game

-RotoQL offers several pricing plans, with each subscription tier building on the functionality of the previous plan.
+RotoQL offers several pricing plans, with each subscription tier adding significant features and functionality.
 In total, they offer six different subscription packages.

 Is there a RotoQL free trial?

-While RotoQL does not technically offer a free trial, you can request a full refund for any of their paid plans within the first three days of purchase.
+While RotoQL does not technically offer a free trial, you can request a full refund for any of their paid plans within the first three days of purchase if you are not satisfied.

 Breaking down the mobile-only subscription plans